 What Staying Active Now Means for Your Body in the Delivery Room

-Exercise during pregnancy is not just about health.
-Research shows it may shorten labor, reduce C-section rates, and make epidural placement easier.
-Here is what your anesthesiologist sees.
+Exercise in pregnancy isn't just about health.
+Research suggests it may shorten labor and lower C-section rates.
+Here's what your anesthesiologist sees.

 But what most fitness advice doesn't tell you is how directly your activity level connects to what happens in the delivery room.
 As the doctor who manages comfort during delivery, I've seen the difference firsthand.